France's E-Invoicing Mandate September 2026

 France has moved away from a centralized platform model (like Italy's SDI) and instead adopted what's effectively a five-corner exchange model.
 Here's how each party fits together:

 Two terms are essential here.
-The PA (Plateforme Agréée) is a privately certified platform that handles transmission between supplier and buyer, and simultaneously extracts tax data for the government.
+The PA (Plateforme Agréée) is a private company that has been formally accredited, and simultaneously extracts tax data for the government.
 Using a PA is mandatory you cannot transmit compliant invoices without one.

 The PPF (Portail Public de Facturation) is the government's public billing portal.
-It acts as a data concentrator for all tax extracts and e-reports, and hosts the annuaire a public directory that works just like a Peppol SMP, identifying which PA each company uses.
+It acts as a data concentrator for all tax extracts and e-reports, and hosts the Annuaire a public directory that works similar to a Peppol SMP, identifying which PA each company uses.
 Invoices are exchanged over the Peppol network in one of the three mandated formats.
-If an invoice fails the PA's technical validation, it is rejected before transmission the tax liability remains with the sender.

 The complexity hiding in plain sight: use cases